mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - :ref:`Fit <algm-Fit>` will now respect excluded ranges when ``CostFunction = 'Unweighted least squares'``.
 - :ref:`NormaliseToMonitor <algm-NormaliseToMonitor>` now supports non-constant number of bins.
 - :ref:`MaskBins <algm-MaskBins>` now uses a modernized and standardized way for providing a list of workspace indices.
 For compatibility reasons the previous ``SpectraList`` property is still supported.
+- :ref:`Fit <algm-Fit>` has had a bug fixed that prevented a fix from being removed.

 Core Functionality
 ------------------